Engine derate is an automatic safety precaution that temporarily reduces power output to protect and prolong the integrity of a diesel engine.

 If a diesel engine slips into derate, the vehicle will suddenly lose power and slow to just a few mph.
-The driver should pull over, check their oil and coolant levels and, if the levels or normal, head to the nearest mechanic to have their emissions system inspected.
+The driver should pull over to check their oil and coolant levels.
+If the levels or normal, head to the nearest mechanic to have their emissions system inspected.
 As long as the vehicle remains in derate, it will not accelerate past 5mph.

 What is Engine Derate?

 The derate process begins when the ECU receives an error code from the vehicle’s emissions system.
-A serious of sensors located throughout the system record and collect performance data from its six component parts and relay that information to maintain a safe and balanced exhaust stream.
+A series of sensors located throughout the system record and collect performance data from its six component parts.
+That information is relayed to the ECU to maintain a safe and balanced exhaust stream.

 These six parts include the:

 - DEF Fluid – Diesel exhaust fluid is a mixture of water and urea that chemically reacts with nitrogen oxides, helping to reduce the amount of air pollution released from a diesel engine.

 - DEF Pump Assembly – The heart of modern diesel emission systems.
 It is responsible for pumping diesel exhaust fluid to convert toxic NOx gas into nitrogen and water vapor.

 - NOx Sensors – One is located before and one after the SCR catalyst.
 These sensors measure the amount of NOx in the exhaust stream and report the data to the ECU.
 When NOx levels rise, these sensors request more urea to offset the amount of toxic gas.

 - Dosing Valve – The component responsible for injecting DEF into the exhaust stream.